Hunanese people

-The Hunanese people or Xiang-speaking Chinese (湖湘民系 (湖湘民系, Huxiang minxi); Xiang Chinese: 湘語人 Shiōn'nỳ nin) are a Xiang-speaking Han Chinese ethnic subgroup originating from Hunan province in Southern China, but Xiang-speaking people are also found in the adjacent provinces of Guangxi and Guizhou.
+The Hunanese people, also known as Xiang people or Xiang-speaking Chinese (湖湘民系 (湖湘民系, Huxiang minxi); Xiang Chinese: 湘語人 Shiōn'nỳ nin) are a Han Chinese ethnic subgroup originating from Hunan province in Southern China, who speak Xiang Chinese.
+Some of the Xiang-speaking people are also found in the adjacent provinces of Guangxi and Guizhou.

 Culture

 Language

 Xiang is a subdivision of spoken Chinese that originates from Hunan.
 According to Yang Xiong's Fangyan, people in what is the Xiang River region spoke the Southern Chu language, which is considered to be the ancestor of Xiang Chinese today.

 Cuisine

 Hunan cuisine is very famous of its use of chili peppers and has a history of cooking skills employed in it dating back to the 17th century.

 Mao Zedong once told Otto Braun: “The food of the true revolutionary is the red pepper, and he who cannot endure red peppers is also unable to fight.”

 Opera

 Huaguxi is a local form of Chinese opera that is very popular in Hunan province.